FireguiQueen/havard-cs50/Week 00 - Scratch/02_simplifying_information.md

 ### 🖥️ Do computers receive raw data or processed data (information)?
 In short answer, **data**.
-But to fully understand why, we must understand what's considered "data" for computers.
+But to fully understand why, we had better understand what's considered "data" for computers.

 As humans, data is every thing we see, hear, smell or feel.
-For computers data is just an electrical signal, that's by far the best they we found to storage and process data in computers - with electricity.
+For computers data is just an electrical signal. that's by far the best they we found to process data in computers - with electricity.

-##### Important note before we continue:
+## How do computers manipulate and understand data
 Videogames, images, videos, mp3 files, video editing softwares, image editing softwares.
-ALl of this is just BITS - zeros and ones.
+ALl of this things are just BITS (zeros and ones).

-## How do computers manipulate and understand data
 Computers **cannot** understand data.